eudoxia0/eudoxia0.github.io/article/_posts/2023-07-08-test-against-reality.md

    1. Write a **fake server:** test against a fake server that internally implements the semantics of the service.

-So, if you don't have the source code of the service, you have to reimplement it, either in the source code
+So, if you don't have the source code of the service, you still have to reimplement its semantics, either in the source code, or as a separate server that you stand up in local development and CI.

 # Approach: Service Stubs {#stub}